-CSUEB Assistant Athletic Director Dawn Ellerbe placed seventh in the hammer throw at the 2000 Sydney Olympics.
-(Photo: Dawn Ellerbe)
+CSUEB Assistant Athletic Director Dawn Ellerbe (By: Dawn Ellerbe)

 The Penn Relays is the largest track meet in the United States and is celebrating its 118th year of operation.
 It recognizes talent on every level — high school, college, Olympic Development, Olympic, and Masters.
 Dawn Ellerbe, the Pioneers' Assistant Athletic Director, was inducted to the Penn Relays Wall of Fame in April for her skill at the hammer throw.